legobeat/blue-sentinel-nvim/README.md

 For a localhost or LAN network, you can simple use the built-in server included in the plugin.

-* Start it with `:InstantStartServer [host] [port]`
+* Start it with `:BlueSentinelStartServer [host] [port]`
-* When done stop it with `:InstantStopServer`
+* When done stop it with `:BlueSentinelStopServer`

 The default is to serve localhost only, on port 8080.
-For a more advanced (remote server) overview see [Deploy a server](https://github.com/jbyuki/instant.nvim/wiki/Deploy-a-server)
+For a more advanced (remote server) overview see [Deploy a server](https://github.com/letsbreelhere/blue-sentinel-nvim/wiki/Deploy-a-server)

 ### Client (Neovim)

-To start the client, the first user to connect to the server must initiates the share with a special commands with has the form `InstantStart...`.
-Subsequent joining clients, use a different command `InstantJoin...`.
+To start the client, the first user to connect to the server must initiates the share with a special commands with has the form `BlueSentinelStart...`.
+Subsequent joining clients, use a different command `BlueSentinelJoin...`.
 Having distinct commands to start and join a server ensures that files are not overwritten by accident on connection.

 There are essentially two modes of sharing at the moment.